 Use the ACL Port Configuration page to define a port to which matching frames are copied, enable logging, or shut down a port when a matching frame is seen.
-Note that rate limiting (configured with the Rate Limiter menu, page 92) is implemented regardless of whether or not a matching packet is seen.
+Note that rate limiting (configured with the Rate Limiter menu, page 102) is implemented regardless of whether or not a matching packet is seen.

-Configuration, Security, Network, ACL, Ports
+Advanced Configuration, Security, Network, ACL, Ports

-Port - Port Identifier.

-- ◆ Policy ID An ACL policy configured on the ACE Configuration page (page 95).
+- Port Port Identifier. - ◆ Policy ID An ACL policy configured on the ACE Configuration page (page 105).
 (Range: 1-8; Default: 1, which is undefined) - ◆ Action Permits or denies a frame based on whether it matches a rule defined in the assigned policy.
-(Default: Permit) - ◆ Rate Limiter ID Specifies a rate limiter (page 92) to apply to the port.
-(Range: 1-15; Default: Disabled) - ◆ Redirect to Defines a port to which matching frames are re-directed.
+(Default: Permit) - ◆ Rate Limiter ID Specifies a rate limiter (page 102) to apply to the port.
+(Range: 1-15; Default: Disabled) - ◆ Port Redirect Defines a port to which matching frames are redirected.
 (Range: 1-28; Default: Disabled)